santhoshrc2210/Verilog/README.md

 # Verilog

-Verilog codes written for the course: Verilog HDL Fundamentals for Digital Design and Verification taken on Udemy
+Verilog codes provided by instructor for the course: Verilog HDL Fundamentals for Digital Design and Verification taken on Udemy